mauricioklein/mauricioklein.github.io/_posts/2015-07-26-change-orm-padrino.md

 **SUCCESS!!**

-We now have our Padrino project running with MongoID + MongoDB;
+We now have our Padrino project running with MongoID + MongoDB \o/

-It's time to clean up the house, removing ActiveRecord.
+Now, it's time to clean up the house, removing ActiveRecord.

 _______